-It is convenient to rewrite the dilaton field $\chi$ in terms of canonically normalized physical dilaton fluctuation $\sigma$ by expanding the $\chi$ field around its VEV, i.e., $\chi=f+\sigma$.
-The dilaton Lagrangian in the canonical basis is
+It is convenient to rewrite the dilaton field $\chi$ in terms of canonically normalized physical dilaton fluctuation $\sigma$ by expanding the $\chi$ field around its VEV, i.e. $\chi=f+\sigma$.
+Such that the dilaton Lagrangian in the canonical basis takes the form,

+where we neglect higher order $O(\sigma^5)$ terms.
 The interactions of the dilaton field $\sigma$ with the SM and DM are dictated by the nonlinearly realized scale invariance below scale $\Lambda\!=\!4\pi f$.

 In this work we assume that scale invariance breaking scale $\Lambda$ is much larger than the electroweak scale, i.e. $\Lambda\gg 1\tev$.
 Furthermore, as we are interested in UV freeze-in production of dark matter, therefore usually temperatures involved are much larger than the electroweak scale.
 Taking this into account, we define dilaton interactions with the SM only in the electroweak symmetric phase (EWSP) for temperatures $T$ above critical temperature $T_c\sim150\gev$.
-Note the SM electroweak symmetry is restored at $T>T_c$ and taking into account the thermal corrections at one-loop level, Higgs effective potential takes the following form, \beq V(H,T)\simeq \mu^2(T)|H|^2+\lambda(T) |H|^4 \eeq where the Higgs quartic coupling is $\lambda(T)\!\sim\! \lambda\simeq0.13$, and the Higgs effective mass parameter $\mu^2(T)$ can be approximated as, \beq \mu^2(T)\approx \eeq with the parameter $\beta\sim0.4$.
+Note the SM electroweak symmetry is restored at $T>T_c$ and taking into account the thermal corrections at the one-loop level, Higgs effective potential takes the following form, \beq V(H,T)\simeq \mu^2(T)|H|^2+\lambda(T) |H|^4, \eeq where the Higgs quartic coupling is $\lambda(T)\!\sim\! \lambda\simeq0.13$, and the Higgs effective mass parameter $\mu^2(T)$ can be approximated as, \beq \mu^2(T)\approx \eeq with the parameter $\beta\sim0.4$~\cite{Quiros:1999jp}.